top of page

 DDP (Delivered Duty Paid)

-Title and risk pass to buyer when seller delivers goods to named destination point cleared for import.
+Title and risk pass to buyer when seller delivers goods.
 Used for any mode of transportation.
 The seller has, in this case, the maximum obligation; he is responsible for all transfer charges and risks until the merchandise is delivered to the buyer.
 The import customs clearance is also under his charge.